tembo-io/website/landing/src/content/docs/stacks/message-queue.md

----
-sidebar_position: 7
----

-# Tembo Message Queue

 Message queues let you send, read, and retain messages between applications without data loss or requiring all systems in a distributed system to be available.
 The MQ Stack is powered by [PGMQ](https://github.com/tembo-io/pgmq#sql-examples), a Postgres extension built and maintained by Tembo that provides a simple and consistent interface for creating queues and sending, receiving, deleting and archiving messages.

 Tembo optimized this Postgres instance for Message queue workloads by tuning the Postgres configuration, implementing aggressive [autovacuum](https://postgresqlco.nf/doc/en/param/autovacuum/) configurations, installing the PGMQ extension, and creating a default database and user.
 The Message Queue Stack is a great way to get started with PGMQ and Postgres.

 ## Extensions

 -   [pgmq](https://pgt.dev/extensions/pgmq) - `pgmq` implements a message queue with API parity with popular message queue services like AWS SQS and Redis RSMQ.
 -   [pg_partman](https://pgt.dev/extensions/pg_partman) - `pg_partman` automates database tasks within PostgreSQL, enabling scheduled maintenance, recurring tasks, and interval-based SQL queries.
 -   `pg_stat_statements` comes pre-installed and enabled.
 It provides statistics on SQL statements executed by the database, which helps users analyze query performance and identify areas for optimization.

 ## SQL API